nithincvpoyyil/vCommander/README.md

 # vCommander
-A jvascript library for voice driven web apps
+A javascript library for voice driven web apps